Property Related Tax

 |Citizens/ residents of EU countries, Iceland and Norway||19%|

-For EU Citizens, all rental expenditure (including mortgage
+For residents of the EU, Norway and Iceland, all rental expenditure (including mortgage

 interest) is tax deductible.
-For non-EU Citizens, there are no
+For others, there are no

 allowable tax deductions and the entire rental income received